 Test procedure if beamCorrespondenceWithoutUL-BeamSweeping is NOT supported and beamCorrespondenceSSB-based-r16 is supported:

-1.1 Same as 6.2.1.1.4.2 with the exception that step 6 is skipped and measurements shall be carried out using only side conditions defined in clause 6.6.2.3.1.3.1 for PC3.
+1.1 Same as clause 6.2.1.1.4.2 with the exception that step 6 is skipped and measurements shall be carried out using only side conditions defined in clause 6.6.2.3.1.3.1 for PC3.

 1.2 Skip to Step 7.